Lumen Notice Information Basics

 Lumen also makes a good faith effort to not display the street addresses of individuals who are the Senders or Recipients of notices if that information has been included in a notice.
 Lumen will generally remove such information, as well as other PII, on request if it is inadvertently included in notice fields by a notice Sender.

-Lumen generally does NOT remove the names of the individual or entity who holds the right(s) at issue that the notice is seeking to exercise.
+PLEASE NOTE: Lumen generally does NOT remove the names of the individual or entity who holds the right(s) at issue that the notice is seeking to exercise.
 This is typically the notice’s Sender and/or Principal, but sometimes only the Principal, in the case of notices sent by a 3rd party, such as a lawyer or agency.

 If the Sender of a notice is such a 3rd party individual, Lumen makes a good faith effort to redact out the Sender’s name.
 Lumen does not generally redact out the names of 3rd party companies, law firms or other agencies.